sgromme/sp_data_generator/README.md

 # This will be a record of changes , additions and nice to have features of the data generation.

 TODOs:
 * DONE: Facilities capacities/inventory should be in the the same period as the demand data.

+* Create demand that is assigned to a factory to be manuafactured, current assigning to any facilities, calculate a percentage and randomly assign.
+A parameter will be added add some variance to the assignment.

+Future TODOs:

 * Create a detail visual analytics of all generated data, the goal will be to have realistic data that can be used for supply planning.